Dynepic/playPORTALnpm/README.md

 $ npm i playportal
 ```

+The playportal package utilizes semver for release numbering.
+Our recommendation is to stay within a major release to avoid breaking changes.
+This can be achieved via your package.json by defining playportal (in your dependencies list) as:
+    "playportal": "^0.1.3"

 * ## <b>Step 6:</b> Add Client ID and Client Secret to App
   * Add the following to the "include" section of your App.js (or other main application module).